 3D organoid models have become indispensable for studying a number of human diseases, including the Zika virus.
 One of the challenges of organoids is the low reproducibility and high heterogeneity across different cultures and experiments, preventing reliable quantitative comparative analyses between conditions.
 In addition, current organoid mapping depends mainly on single-cell transcriptome analyses and 2D histology.

-To address these problems, Dr. Alexandre Albanese, Dr. Justin Swaney, and colleagues from Dr. Kwanghun Chung’s laboratory (Massachusetts Institute of Technology, MA) collaborated with Dr. Paola Arlotta (Harvard University, MA) and Dr. Lee Gehrke (Massachusetts Institute of Technology/Harvard Medical School, MA) to perform rapid and multiscale phenotyping of intact cerebral organoids using 3D tissue clearing and imaging (see “Multiscale 3D phenotyping of human cerebral organoids”, Scientific Reports, 2020).
+To address these problems, Dr. Alexandre Albanese, Dr. Justin Swaney, and colleagues from Dr. Kwanghun Chung’s laboratory (MIT) collaborated with Dr. Paola Arlotta (Harvard University) and Dr. Lee Gehrke (MIT/Harvard Medical School) to perform rapid and multiscale phenotyping of intact cerebral organoids using 3D tissue clearing and imaging (see “Multiscale 3D phenotyping of human cerebral organoids”, Scientific Reports, 2020).
 Furthermore, this collaboration led to the development of a novel computational pipeline entitled ‘Single-cell and Cytoarchitecture analysis of Organoids using Unbiased Techniques’ (SCOUT).

 In turn, the SCOUT pipeline enabled automated multiscale comparative 3D analyses of whole organoids and was utilized by Dr. Albanese and colleagues to quantify the impact of Zika virus infection on brain development.
 The research team showed that Zika infections caused novel reductions in ventricle volume and frequency, and significant differences in the spatial context of rare TBR1+ and SOX2+ cells that are critical for normal brain development.